Utkarsh2424/netflix_clone_webapp/README.md

 # Getting Started with Create React App
-https://netflix-clone-8b369.web.app/ to play around and check out the final result npm i axios works as postman for requests from tmdb npm i react-youtube to add trailers from youtube to the poster you select npm i movie-trailer
+https://netflix-clone-8b369.web.app/ to play around and check out the final result
+#npm i axios : works as postman for requests from tmdb
+#npm i react-youtube : to add trailers from youtube to the poster you select
+#npm i movie-trailer : to take the movie trailers from the youtube so that it works when clicked on a poster

 ## Available Scripts